 - 1. Leaders possess special traits which set them apart from others, and that these traits are responsible for their position of power and authority - 2.
-Fails to mention that leaders can be made over time many types of leadership styles and many different scenarios where these leadership styles will work
+Fails to mention that leaders can be made over time

 People follow leaders because they like or they admire them